-Image defogging is a challenging task that requires methods capable of effectively removing dense fog while preserving the underlying image details and maintaining natural visibility.
+Real-world image desmoking is a challenging task that requires methods capable of effectively removing dense fog while preserving the underlying image details and maintaining natural visibility.

-Fig.~\ref{SMOKE:fig} presents a visual comparison of defogging results produced by different methods.
-The input image, heavily affected by smoke, is processed by a variety of SOTA techniques.
-As illustrated, our method achieves the most visually appealing result, effectively removing the smoke and recovering scene details with high fidelity.
-In contrast, other methods either leave residual smoke or introduce noticeable artifacts, leading to less satisfactory results.

-Table~\ref{SMOKE} shows a quantitative comparison of defogging performance.
-As shown in this table, our method achieves the highest PSNR of 19.97 dB and SSIM of 0.64, outperforming other SOTA methods such as SMOKE~\cite{SMOKE} (PSNR 18.83 dB, SSIM 0.62).
+Table~\ref{SMOKE} shows a quantitative comparison of desmoking performance.
+As shown in this table, our method achieves the highest PSNR of 20.09 dB and SSIM of 0.65, outperforming other SOTA methods such as SMOKE~\cite{SMOKE} (PSNR 18.83 dB, SSIM 0.62) and CTHD-Net~\cite{li2024cthd} (PSNR 19.23 dB, SSIM 0.63).
 This significant improvement highlights the superior capability of our method in restoring clear images while preserving structural information.
-Both the visual and quantitative comparisons demonstrate that our approach surpasses existing techniques, achieving state-of-the-art performance in the image-defogging task.
+The results demonstrate that our approach surpasses existing techniques, achieving state-of-the-art performance in the image-desmoking task.